 Save yourself the time and effort.
 Hire a licensed Missouri attorney to fix your traffic ticket.
 Please call our offices if you have any questions about your traffic ticket – preferably before you just pay it and move on.

 Make sure you do something!
 Don’t ever just ignore a traffic ticket.
 It can lead to further costs, court appearances, fines, warrants for arrest, and even time in jail.

 Think before you decide to just pay the ticket.
 Just paying will almost always cause your insurance to go up (and stay up) for a period of three years.
 Plus, you will be out the money for the fine.

 Contact an attorney.
-An attorney can review your specific ticket and give you an idea of what can be done, how much it will cost, etc. Often an attorney can have a ticket dismissed or suspended, or they may be able to plead your ticket down to a lesser infraction that will not cause any “points” to be assessed to your driving record.
+A licensed Missouri attorney can review your specific ticket and give you an idea of what can be done, how much it will cost, etc. Often an attorney can have a ticket dismissed or suspended, or they may be able to plead your ticket down to a lesser infraction that will not cause any “points” to be assessed to your driving record.
 In our experience, it usually costs less to hire an attorney than it does to simply pay a ticket and have your car insurance costs go up.

 What happens if I just pay it?

 - This ticket will likely appear on your driving record.